MazinCE/Veecom/README.md

 	One case where forwarding cannot help eliminate hazards is when an instruction tries to read a register following a load instruction that writes the same register.
-	The data is still being read from memory in clock cycle 4 while the ALU is performing the operation for the following instruction.
-Something must stall the pipeline for the combination of load followed by an instruction that reads its result.
+	The data is still being read from memory in clock cycle 4 while the ALU is performing the operation for the following instruction. hence we must stall the pipeline for the combination of load followed by an instruction that reads its result.

-	But this is not considered an issue in our design since all memory instructions already stall the CPU for one cycle due to single memory design.
+	But this is not considered an issue in our design, since all memory instructions already stall the CPU for one clock cycle due to single memory design.
 So no need to add any more logic to the Hazard unit regarding that case.
 #####   [More about forwarding here](https://www.cs.umd.edu/~meesh/411/CA-online/chapter/handling-data-hazards/index.html)